fedorshm/crypto_challenge/Ether.md

 On June 6, 2022, the Ronin bridge was reopened with improved security measures (increased number of validators and software update).

 ###### 2022-02-2
-On February 2, 2022, Wormhole -- a token bridge between Ethereum and Solana -- suffered a loss of of 120,000 Wrapped Ether tokens (worth $321 million at the time) as a result of a security flaw exploit.
+On February 2, 2022, Wormhole -- a token bridge between Ethereum and Solana -- suffered a loss of 120,000 Wrapped Ether tokens (worth $321 million at the time) as a result of a security flaw exploit.
 The attacker used an update to the project's GitHub repository which revealed a fix to a bug that had not been deployed to the project itself, which allowed the attacker to forge a valid signature for a transaction and mint 120,000 of Wrapped Ether without inputting an equivalent amount.

 Following the attack, the Wormhole team contacted the hacker, presenting them a bug bounty of $10 million for exploit details and returning what had been minted.
 The offer was ignored.
 The attacker's ETH wallet to which the stolen tokens were moved is 0x629e7da20197a5429d30da36e77d06cdf796b71a.